MaartenAfschrift/StandingBalanceExample/README.md

 We use casadi to formulate the optimal control problem.
 You can download casadi here (https://web.casadi.org/get/) and simply install it by adding the casadi folder to your matlab path.

 We used a similar approach as in [1] to predict postural responses to platform translations.
-In short, we optimize the feedback gains of a full-state feedback controller to minimize a weighted sum of (1) deviations of COM position and (2) joint torques.
+In short, we optimize the feedback gains of a full-state feedback controller to minimize a weighted sum of (1) COM displacement (f_COMx.m) and (2) joint torques (f_Tid.m).

 $$ J(K) = w_1 COM^2 + w_2 T^2 + w_3 (K-K_{LQR})^2 $$